fgokeke/binary_trees/README.md

 Where tree is a pointer to the root node of the tree to count the number of nodes If tree is NULL, the function must return 0
 A NULL pointer is not a node

+14. Balance factor
+mandatory
+Write a function that measures the balance factor of a binary tree

+Prototype: int binary_tree_balance(const binary_tree_t *tree);
+Where tree is a pointer to the root node of the tree to measure the balance factor If tree is NULL, return 0